 5. Muscle pain, joint pain, carpal tunnel syndrome, or tendonitis

 6. Cold hands and feet, feeling cold when others are not, or having a body temperature consistently below 98.5

-7. Dry or cracking skin, brittle nails and excessive hair loss
+7. Dry or cracking skin, brittle nails, and excessive hair loss

 10. Neck swelling, snoring, or hoarse voice

-Thyroid hormone production is regulated by a feedback loop between the hypothalamus, pituitary gland, and the thyroid gland.
+Thyroid hormone production is regulated by a feedback loop between the hypothalamus, the pituitary gland, and the thyroid gland.
 Hypothalamic thyrotropin-releasing hormone (TRH) stimulates pituitary thyrotropin (TSH) synthesis and secretion.

 In turn, TSH stimulates production and release of T4 and T3 from the thyroid gland.
 When enough T4 is produced, it signals to TRH and TSH that there is enough thyroid hormone in circulation and not to produce more.

 About 85% of the hormone produced by our thyroid gland is T4, which is an inactive form of the hormone.
 After T4 is made, a small amount of it is converted into T3, which is the active form of thyroid hormone.

 To complicate matters, T3 also gets converted into either Free T3 (FT3) or Reverse T3 (RT3).
 It is the Free T3 that really matters in all of this, since it’s the only hormone that can attach to a receptor and cause your metabolism to rise, and keep you warm, your bowels moving, your mind working, and your other hormones in check.
 The role of Reverse T3 is not well known, however, I do see it elevated in people who are under extreme stress and those who have mercury toxicity.

 Many symptoms of thyroid imbalance or a thyroid problem are vague and most doctors spend only a few minutes talking with patients to sort out the cause of their complaint.